knejadfard/rkern/README.md

 Rest of the roadmap TBD...

+## Running the Kernel Using Qemu
+In order to test the kernel using Qemu in Debian, you need to install the package *qemu-system-x86* first.
+Then, you can use the utility script `run-qemu.sh` to run the kernel in Qemu.

 ## Special Thanks
 I have to dedicate this section to specially thank the makers and contributors of https://wiki.osdev.org.